,

 23. AirBuddy

 If you often use your AirPods with your Mac, AirBuddy is a necessity.
-AirBuddy lets you use your AirPods with your Mac the same way they work with your iPhone.
-You’ll see an iOS-style dialogue box when you open your AirPods case near your Mac, enabling you to connect them with one click.
+AirBuddy lets you use your AirPods with your Mac the same way you use them with your iPhone.
+You’ll see an iOS-style dialog box when you open your AirPods case near your Mac, enabling you to connect them with one click.

-AirBuddy also gives you a widget showing the battery life of your AirPods.
+AirBuddy also provides a widget that shows the battery life of your AirPods.
 This widget includes how much time you have left before your AirPods run out of juice.
-You can grab AirBuddy for just $20.
+You can download AirBuddy for just $20.

 24. Pocket

-Raise your hand if you’ve ever seen an article, wanted to read it later but never gave it another glance.
-It’s time to download Pocket — the Mac app where you can save all the articles and posts you want right in one place.
+If you’ve ever seen an article, wanted to read it later, but never gave it another glance, then it’s time to download Pocket.
+This Mac app lets you save all the articles and posts you want in one place.
 Then, you can share them all with your friends after reading.

 25. NetNewsWire

 Most social media sites have algorithms that can get in the way of you seeing recent or unread articles.
-NetNewsWire gives you control again, ensuring you can see what you want to.
+NetNewsWire gives you control again, so you can see what you want.
 Best of all, the app is free.

 26. Beeper